aidanconnolly/ga-ds829-course-info/README.md

 ### Final Project

-You'll also complete a [final project](../../../unit-4_project), asking you to apply your skills to a real-world or business problem of your choice.
+You'll also complete a [final project], asking you to apply your skills to a real-world or business problem of your choice.

 The capstone is an opportunity for you to demonstrate your new skills and tackle a pressing issue relevant to your life, industry, or organization.
 You’ll create a hypothesis, analyze internal data, and generate a working model, prototype, solution, or recommendation.